-Students will have an opportunity to compete in the SkillsUSA competition at the local, state, and national level.
-The Electrical Technology program exposes students to basic electrical technology which they can build upon to develop their careers.
-Students will leave the program with the skills needed to work for an electrical contractor at an entry level position and with the skills needed to continue their education.
+Students also have the opportunity to compete in the Skills USA contests at the local, state, and national level.
+The Electrical Technology Program exposes students to basic electrical technology, which they can build upon to develop their careers.
+Students will leave the program with skills required to work for an electrical contractor at an entry-level position or continue their education.

-The CATC Electrical Technology program is recognized by the State of Maine Electricians' Examining Board in satisfying the 576 education hour requirement to be eligible to take the Journeyman Electrician's Exam.
-Graduates of the two year program receive the full education requirement (although the Board requires an additional 45 hour National Electrical Code class).
+CATC Electrical Technology program is recognized by the State of Maine Electricians' Examining Board.
+Graduates of CATC Electrical Trades course two-year program meet 576 hour education requirement to take the Journeyman Electricians Exam.